For more Stayton Oregon

 The jury trial for his mother, Patricia Harris, on a tampering with evidence charge related to the Burglary case, is currently scheduled for April 18th, 2013.

-Stayton Area Resident Sentenced On Sex Abuse, Burglary Unauthorized Use Charges
+Stayton Area Resident Sentenced On Sex Abuse, Burglary and Unauthorized Use Charges

 Stayton, OR.
 March 14, 2013 - Stayton area resident Jeremy Harris was set to appear at trial today before Judge Vance Day in Marion County court on charges of Rape I, Sex Abuse II, Burglary II and two counts of Unauthorized Use of a Vehicle.
 Prior to trial the Marion County District Attorneys office and Defense Attorneys reached a stipulated agreement.
 As a result of the agreement the Rape I charge was removed and Harris changed his plea to guilty on the remaining charges.
 Judge Day also imposed the sentencing recommendations of the agreement.
 Harris was sentenced to a total of 48 months in prison, 30 months on the Sex Abuse charge and six months each for the remaining three charges, all to serve consecutively.
 The agreement also calls for 24 months post prison supervision.